bcgov/bcdc-test/README.md

  - verification of preconfigured orgs required for testing
  - CRUD tests for packages.

-# OC Build for BCDC-TEST
+# OCP Build for BCDC-TEST

 pulls package from https://pypi.org/project/bcdc-apitests/ new OC build triggered by github actions on commit to master branch